nus-cs2113-AY2425S1/ip/docs/README.md

 **Example: `search homework project`**

-Searches through the list of your Tasks and return all matches (i.e. Tasks whose description contains any word in your query).
+Searches through your tasks list and return all matches (i.e. Tasks whose description contains any word in your query).

 ## `mark`, `unmark` & `delete` - Organize your tasks!